 Tenured membership is available to both residents and non-residents of Billings.
 The Billings Symphony Orchestra is a professional orchestra and all musicians must successfully complete a double-blind (“behind the screen”) audition prior to engagement.
 Double-blind auditions are held with the auditionee performing behind a screen where s/he cannot see the audition committee and in the same fashion, the audition committee does not know her/his identity.

 Please note: For assistant and section positions (i.e., all non-principal positions), preference will be given to qualified musicians living within 250 miles of Billings.
+The Assistant Concertmaster position is a principal level position.
 Qualified musicians are defined as musicians who have passed into the final round of auditions.
 Musicians seriously considering relocating to Billings should indicate this on their application.
 All information will be shared anonymously.

 All auditions for tenured positions must take place in person.
 Tenured auditions are held behind the screen and may or may not have two rounds.
 Applicants must be authorized to work in the U.S.